LazurasLong/TaoSource/docs/odicforcesounds/Tao/Yang/0/Fantasy/Fantasy.md

 ## Concepts:
 Concepts are abstractions, abstractions create tools to produce fantasy ( objects, forms, values, symbols ) so we can compare them and learn about the concept.
 May we understand that is pure fantasy.

+## Religions:
+Naturaly Religions care to educate Ideas, Concepts and all kind of abstractions which guide to a balanced behavior.
+While everything is only an illusion, I can ask you what is not!
+Maybe religions aim to be a way to educate.
+What is Logic is full of Fantasy, which means all Fantasy is full of Logic!